camunda/camunda-docs-manual/content/user-guide/process-engine/connectors.md

 * `camunda-connect-core`: a jar that contains only the core Connect classes.
 The artifact already is available as dependency to the process engine.
 In addition to `camunda-connect-core`, single connector implementations like `camunda-connect-http-client` and `camunda-connect-soap-http-client` exist.
 These dependencies should be used when the default connectors have to be reconfigured or when custom connector implementations are used.
 * `camunda-connect-connectors-all`: a single jar without dependencies that contains the HTTP and SOAP connectors.
-* `camunda-engine-plugin-connect`: a process engine plugin to add Connect to the Camunda BPM platform.
+* `camunda-engine-plugin-connect`: a process engine plugin to add Connect to the Camunda Platform.

 # Maven Coordinates